An Immigration Law Firm You Can Trust

 Consular Processing With The Department Of State

-This timeline will apply to you if you are a U.S. citizen or lawful permanent resident married to a foreign national who is still living abroad.
+If you are a U.S. citizen or a lawful permanent resident married to a foreign national still living abroad, this timeline will apply to you.
 While processing times are subject to change, here is the general timeline you can use as a guideline:

 This timeline will apply to you if you are a U.S. citizen and, in some cases, a lawful permanent resident married to a foreign citizen who is already living in the U.S. Here is the marriage-based green card timeline: